Caesar3142/Lid-Driven-Cavity-PINNs/README.md

 ## Notes

-- The pressure field is normalized to have zero reference at the bottom-left corner
-- The solver uses a collocated grid (all variables at same grid points)
+- The neural network uses a fully connected architecture with Tanh activation
+- Collocation points are randomly sampled in the interior domain
-- Boundary conditions are enforced explicitly at each iteration
+- Boundary points are uniformly sampled along each edge
-- **Free-slip boundary conditions** are used for the stationary walls (bottom, left, right)
-- The top wall maintains a moving lid with specified velocity
+- The solution is evaluated on a 200×200 grid for visualization
+- Learning rate scheduling is used to improve convergence
+- Loss weights (`lambda_pde`, `lambda_bc`) can be adjusted to balance PDE and boundary condition enforcement
 - For stability, the learning rate may need adjustment for different Reynolds numbers
-- Timing information is displayed showing solving time, visualization time, and total runtime
+- The neural network architecture (number of layers, layer sizes) can be customized

 ## References

+- Raissi, M., Perdikaris, P., & Karniadakis, G. E. (2019).
+Physics-informed neural networks: A deep learning framework for solving forward and inverse problems involving nonlinear partial differential equations. *Journal of Computational Physics*, 378, 686-707.
 - Ghia, U., Ghia, K. N., & Shin, C. T. (1982).
 High-Re solutions for incompressible flow using the Navier-Stokes equations and a multigrid method. *Journal of computational physics*, 48(3), 387-411.
-- LeVeque, R. J. (2007). *Finite difference methods for ordinary and partial differential equations*.
-SIAM.

 ## License

 This code is provided for educational and research purposes.